 Where it wins: code-first exploration, flexible SQL and Python workflows, and good-looking interactive data apps for analyst and data-science audiences.

-Where it gets harder: Hex's semantic-modeling and embedded capabilities are thin, so it's not built to keep metrics consistent across an organization or to ship multi-tenant dashboards inside a product at scale.
+Against the test: Hex's semantic-modeling and embedded capabilities are thin, so it's not built to keep metrics consistent across an organization or to ship multi-tenant dashboards inside a product at scale.
 It's a strong exploration and data-app tool, not a governed metrics foundation.

 A simplified side-by-side on the criteria that separate a governed dashboard foundation from a chart builder.
 "Best for" is the job each tool fits; categories are condensed for a fast read.